revault/practical-revault/networking.md

 ## API

-The first step is to develop a library that any component can use to participate securely in network communications.
-For this, the following API is proposed:
+A library that any component can use to participate securely in network communications requires an API such as the following:

-`listen(ip_address, port)` - Start listening for TCP connections on ip_address:port
+`listen(onion_address, port)` - Start listening for TCP connections on ip_address:port

-`connect(ip_address, port)`   - Connect to ip_address:port
+`connect(onion_address, port)`   - Connect to ip_address:port

 These sockets/streams should be managed asyncronously to allow for handling multiple connections.
 Details of connection attempts should be logged.